Seattle Tilth Programs

 Recent Successes and Current Challenges

-Seattle Tilth’s greatest challenge currently is growing its capacity fast enough to meet increasing community needs.
+Seattle Tilth’s greatest challenge is growing our capacity fast enough to meet increasing community needs.
 Seattle Tilth has the expertise and experience to serve the community, but that is a challenge when we need more staffing and systems in place to meet demand.
-Luckily Seattle Tilth has thoughtful and strategic leaders who understand and are committed to investing in building organizational capacity to serve the community more effectively and efficiently.
+Our thoughtful and strategic leaders are committed to investing in building organizational capacity that will serve the community more effectively and efficiently.